Top 10 Best Quotes from Marcus Aurelius

 8 Many lumps of incense on the same altar.
 One crumbles now, one later, but it makes no difference.

 A more oblique saying but still holds a very strong message.
-This quote is saying that we are all going to end up in the same destination: death.
+This quote is saying that we are all going to end up at the same destination: death.
 The word "incense" can be interpreted as life.
-No matter how soon or later we die it does not make a difference.
-This is not limited to us, but everything as well.
+No matter how soon or late we die, it does not make a difference.
+This is not limited to us, but to everything as well.

 9 Reject your sense of injury and the injury itself disappears.